As a business owner, you’ve probably got your…

 “Tired of having your guest post pitches rejected?
 Sign up for my free email course where I share my personal method for getting my pitches accepted to blogs like X and Y and Z!”

-Not only does this tell the reader what to do, it also tells them why they should do it.
+Not only does this tell the reader what to do, but it also tells them why they should do it.
 It makes a strong offer, assuming the reader has any interest in pitching guest posts to those particular blogs.

 Here’s a great post to help you craft a stronger CTA for every post you write.